Infant Torticollis and Plagiocephaly

 What happens in the appointment?

 The assessment takes approximately 45 minutes to an hour and includes a history-taking, a physical assessment.
-The physiotherapist will implement appropriate stretches and demonstrate the various positions that will best benefit your child’s specific needs.
+Annika will implement appropriate stretches and demonstrate the various positions that will best benefit your child’s specific needs.

 Book your appointment

 Book your family appointment at North 49 Physical Therapy, to help address your baby’s neck and head problems.
-Contact us today for an appointment (Call for availablity).
+Contact us today for an appointement.

 Frequently Asked Questions (FAQ)

-How do I know if my baby has torticollis?
+How do I know if my baby has torticollis or plagiocephaly?

-If your baby’s head starts tilting to one side or if they prefer to look one direction, you should bring them in.
-One can make a big difference in the tightness in their neck in the first year.
+If your baby tilts their head or appears to have a flat spot, you should bring them in.
+One can make a big difference in the shape of a baby’s head and the tightness in their neck in the first year.

 Will infant torticollis resolve in its own?